tremor-rs/tremor-www/docs/api.md

 ### Schema for type: __instance_set__
 <a name="schema-instance_set"></a>

-A list of artefact instances:
+A list of artefact instances

 ```json
 {